NotePlan/plugins/aaronpoweruser.ReadwiseUnofficial/README.md

 ** Ignored if group by type is disabled **
 Group all highlights together or keep supplemental (readwise generated) highlights seperate.

+### Sync log

+A note that has all highlights synced during a sync.

 ## Latest Updates

 See [CHANGELOG](https://github.com/NotePlan/plugins/blob/main/aaronpoweruser.ReadwiseUnofficial/CHANGELOG.md) for latest updates/changes to this plugin.